 - EltaMD UV Pure Broad-Spectrum SPF 47 ($25.00): available at Dermstore and Walmart

 - Shiseido Ultimate Sun Protection SPF 50 Sunscreen + WetForce For Sensitive Skin & Children ($42.00): available at Nordstrom and Ulta

 - Skinceuticals Physical Fusion UV Defense SPF 50 ($34.00): available at Blue Mercury and Dermstore

 7. Use Clay Masks

 But only on oily areas.
-They’re a great way to absorb excess oil, so it doesn’t get trapped in your pores and cause breakouts.
-They can be drying on dry skin, though, so apply it carefully!
+They absorb excess oil, so it doesn’t get trapped in your pores and give you breakouts.
+Twice a week is enough.

 8. Blot, blot, blot

 If your t-zone gets shiny throughout the day, use an oil-blotting sheet to blot the oil away.
 It does the job quickly without ruining your makeup.
 Phew!

 - Boscia Green Tea Blotting Paper ($10.00): available at Sephora